 The meshalim (parables) of Messiah are simple stories and very brief (little, small) wise sayings (proverbs, allegories).
 Yet, all of the meshalim of the Mashiach possess a sense of unending mystery.
 Some of the narratives are lengthy.
 Some of the proverbs are incredibly brief (for instance cf. #48-49: The Seed that multiplies by dying and the Vinedresser, Vine & Branches).
 All of the meshalim listed above contain a single central message.
 However, there are innumerable peripheral (supernatural) insights that can be gained from just one mashal.

-Counting of the Omer began – the evening of Saturday, March 31, 2018 and ends in the evening of Saturday, May 19.
+Counting of the Omer will begin in the evening of Saturday, April 20, 2019 and ends in the evening of Saturday, June 8.

-A Sefirat HaOmer 2018 calendar is provided on our home page that includes the Jewish Calendar dates (Nisan 16, 5778 – Sivan 5, 5778) for Counting of the Omer and studying the *forty-nine meshalim (parables) of the Messiah.
-The corresponding secular dates for “Counting the Omer and the Forty-nine parables of Messiah” are found at the very bottom of the page (left hand corner – under “Study Tools”).
+A Sefirat HaOmer 2019 calendar is provided at the very bottom of this page (left hand corner – under “Study Tools”).
+This calendar includes the Jewish Calendar dates Nisan 16, 5779 – Sivan 5, 5779.
+The secular dates for “Counting the Omer and the Forty-nine parables of Messiah” are provided in the next Table.

 The 49 meshalim (משלים, משלי-parables; מָשָׁל-parable, allegory, proverb) of the Messiah that we will be reflecting upon this year during the 49 days of Counting the Omer are presented in their proper chronological order as we believe they were actually taught by the Messiah.